Overview

 This course will prepare you for careers in high-demand areas of computing.
 It covers fundamental programming and security skills of modern computing and computer networks, specialising in various aspects of distributed computing.

-You'll use Python as a tool for learning network and other programming.
-Linux skills are taught throughout the course, starting with the basics and progressing to advanced topics.
+You will develop a sound knowledge of computer systems and processes involved in software development and maintenance.
+You’ll use Python as a tool for learning network and other programming, and develop Linux skills throughout your studies – beginning with the basics and progressing to advanced topics.

-To ensure that you graduate with career-ready expertise, Curtin collaborates with industry partners both to optimise course content and provide final-year placement opportunities.
+with industry partners both to optimise course content and provide final-year

 Double degrees